tvanantwerp/tomvanantwerp.com/src/technical-writing/resize-iframe-with-message-events.md

 </html>
 ```

-This simple example only concerns itself with dynamically adjusting iframe height.
+This example only concerns itself with dynamically adjusting iframe height.
 But you can of course use this technique to send all sorts of messages to the parent window.